 With worldwide IT spending on the rise, organizations are constantly seeking ways to boost agility and productivity.
 Gartner reports that worldwide IT spending will reach $3.9 trillion by 2021, representing an increase of 6.2% from 2020.
 The rapid pace of digital transformation with the rise in remote operations and consumer demands gave way to greater IT automation.

 Short on time?
-These are the best alternatives to Chef:
+These are the best chef alternatives:

 Automation is an essential part of any agile team.
 Organizations need to enable rapid application development and facilitate better infrastructure management.
 One of the most crucial IT automation processes is server automation.

 There are several tools available for server automation and infrastructure management.
 Chef is one of the oldest and most popular tools trusted by top organizations.
-However, you may find yourself looking for other alternatives to Chef.
+However, you may find yourself looking for other Chef alternatives.
 Similar tools include Attune, Ansible, Puppet, and many more.

 This article provides you with a list of tools very similar to Chef and the features and benefits that make them stand out.